mdn/content/files/en-us/web/progressive_web_apps/installing/index.md

 {{QuickLinksWithSubpages("/en-US/docs/Web/Progressive_web_apps/")}}

 Browsers have always enabled saving shortcuts to websites, known as "bookmarking."
-Some operating systems (OS) have enhanced bookmarking capabilities, enabling saving bookmarks to the home screen with an icon launching the site in the OS's default browser.
 These are just links to websites.

-With [Progressive Web Applications (PWAs)](/en-us/docs/web/progressive_web_apps), web apps can be installed on a user's device, on most devices fully integrating into the operating systems like native applications.
-They can also be uninstalled.
+Some operating systems (OS) have enhanced bookmarking capabilities, enabling saving bookmarks to the home screen with an icon launching the site in the OS's default browser.
+For many websites, this is also just a link to the site.
+If the site is a [Progressive Web Applications (PWA)](/en-us/docs/web/progressive_web_apps), saving to home screen installs the PWA on the user's device, fully integrating it into the operating systems like native applications on most devices.
+Just like PWAs can be installed, they can also be uninstalled.

 This guide covers how to install and uninstall PWAs.
 A separate [guide on making PWAs installable](/en-US/docs/Web/Progressive_web_apps/guides/making_pwas_installable) covers how to make web apps installable.

-We'll first cover the precursors — bookmarking add adding links to websites on a device's home screen
+We'll first cover the precursors — saving links to websites.

 ### Bookmarking websites